adobe/aio-tvm/e2e/e2e.md

 ### Dependencies

-As this tests is deploying actions using `cna-scripts` you'll need to have `aio runtime` installed in your path:
+As this test is deploying actions using `cna-scripts` you'll need to have `aio runtime` installed in your path:

 ```bash
 npm install -g @adobe/aio-cli